Ganliber/Ganliber/README.md

 ### About me
 👶 A rookie in the field of information security, currently living in China.<p>
 👯 Looking to collaborate on Linux kernel and software security.<p>
+🤔 Recently I am working as an intern in reverse research, mainly in compiling.<p>

 <!-- ![My GitHub stats](https://github-readme-stats.vercel.app/api?username=Ganliber&show_icons=true&theme=tokyonight)